 When reflecting on his time and education at North Park Theological Seminary, three main ideas come to Curtis Ivanoff S’08: rich community, a deepening love and care for the ministry of the church, and more fully realizing how broad God’s love is.
-All of these are reflected in his work as field director for the Evangelical Covenant Church of Alaska.
+All of these are reflected in his work as Superintendent for the Alaska Conference of the Evangelical Covenant Church.

 A lifelong, fourth generation member of the ECC in Alaska, Curtis served at both his home church in the village of Unalakleet and at Alaska Christian College before taking a year of sabbatical to finish a master of arts in Christian ministry (MACM).
 He had already completed some graduate Bible and theology courses on a part-time basis, and also earned credit for work done through the Covenant Orientation Program in his process of being credentialed for service in the ECC.
 Curtis was able to transfer his previous credits to North Park Theological Seminary, making it possible to complete the MACM in one year of full-time study in Chicago.
 He was also awarded a Covenant Diversity Scholarship, which he says “was a big deal, a big provision” in making it possible to move his family to Chicago.

 The community Curtis found at the Seminary and in Chicago is one of the first things he tells people about his experience.
 “The community is rich.
 The people that you’re learning with, the people you’re growing with, the support from each other.
 That was a really rich piece,” he says.
 “We made great friends; lifelong friends who we still keep in touch with.”